 What is Oled?

 Oled ransomware was discovered by S!Ri.
-Typically, software of this type encrypts files, renames them and creates a ransom note.
-Oled renames encrypted files by adding victim's ID and developer's email address and appending the ".oled" extension to filenames.
+Typically, software of this type encrypts files, renames them and creates ransom messages.
+Oled renames encrypted files by adding the victim's ID and developer's email address, and appending the ".oled" extension to filenames.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: